matijavizintin/go-kcl/README.md

 # go-kcl
 Go Kinesis client library

-**go-kcl is a hackday project so api is not in any way stable yet and it does contain bugs.**
+**go-kcl is a hackday project at [Zemanta](https://github.com/Zemanta/)  so api is not in any way stable yet and it does contain bugs.**

 **Currently it covers only the streaming part of Kinesis**